 In the financial industry, security is paramount.
-As the world moves online and technology becomes more sophisticated, so do hackers and scams.
+As the world moves online and technology becomes more sophisticated, so do hackers and scams, that’s why sites like Cyber Crucible can help you to be protected.
 The advantages of leveraging technology have just skyrocketed with the impact of COVID-19, but preventing systems breaches can make the difference between customer loyalty and customer attrition.
 In China, biometric security is rapidly being adopted as a safe and easy way to handle financial transactions securely.
 Will COVID-19 be the thing that pushes North American banks to begin implementing these security measures on a wide scale?

 In this episode, we speak with Nick Hallas, Vice President of Sales at Daon – an innovator in developing and deploying biometric authentication and identity assurance solutions worldwide – about the why and the how of biometric security.